-Texas-based Dommonic Nelson filed to register the WAFL+ mark with the U.S. Patent and Trademark Office (“USPTO”) in June 2015.
+Texas-based Dommonic Nelson filed to register his "WAFL+" mark with the U.S. Patent and Trademark Office (“USPTO”) in June 2015.
 He told TFL that he came up with the WAFL+ brand in 2012, and has since garnered quite a local following in Houston, Texas.
 According to Nelson, “WAFL+ from its inception is a trademark that is meant to empower others, a mark that grows into a brand that represents euphoria and accomplishments in people’s lives.
 It is an acronym similar to FUBU (For Us By Us), another four letter brand.”

 Well, as of last month, Nike has filed to oppose Nelson’s registration.
 They claim that such a “registration would damage and injure [Nike],” as it is confusingly similar to Nike’s trademarks and “will inevitably lead to confusion, to mistake, or to deception of the public.”
 Nike claims that such confusion will cause it to suffer “grave and irreparable damage.”

 This means that the USPTO will send a notice of publication to the applicant stating the date of publication.
 After the mark is published in the Official Gazette, any party who believes it may be damaged by registration of the mark has thirty days from the publication date to file either an opposition to registration or a request to extend the time to oppose.
 An opposition is similar to a proceeding in a federal court, but is held before the Trademark Trial and Appeal Board.
-If no opposition is filed or if the opposition is unsuccessful, the application enters the next stage of the registration process.”
+If no opposition is filed or if the opposition is unsuccessful, the application enters the next stage of the registration process.

 So, what right does Nike have to prevent the usage and/or trademarking of the word “Waffle” or derivatives of the word, you ask?
 Well, it turns out, Nike has several federally registered trademarks that cover the term, including “WAFFLE,” “WAFFLE RACER,” and “WAFFLE TRAINER,” which it has used in connection various footwear items since as early as 1973.